lmlaaron/AutoCAT/README.md

 * [Table IX: bit rate, guess accuarcy and detection rate for attacks bypassing SVM-based detector](docs/hpca_ae/table9.md)
 * [Figure 6: measuring SteathyStreamline attack bit rate and error rate](docs/hpca_ae/figure6.md)

+Notice: due to Table III in the paper depends on hardware that are not accessible now, we do not intend to reproduce Table III in this evaluation.

 Please go to

 * [```${GIT_ROOT}/docs/hpca_ae/table4.md```](docs/hpca_ae/table4.md)